- Althorpe was part of the Crowle sub-district in the Thorne Registration District.

 - John LANGLEY, a native of Althorpe, was lord mayor of London in 1576.

-- The Hull and Gainsborough steamers use to pass by the village daily, stopping at Burringham and Keadby.
+- The Hull and Gainsborough steamers passed by the village daily, stopping at Burringham and Keadby.

 - Keadby used to be a terminus of the Keadby-Stainforth canal built in 1782 and a link to the railways.
 The canal ceased commercial operation in the 1970's.